National Foundation Day (Korea)

-Gaecheonjeol (Korean: 개천절; Hanja: 開天節) is a public holiday in South and North Korea on 3 October.
-Also known by the English name National Foundation Day, this holiday celebrates the legendary formation of the first Korean state of Gojoseon in 2333 BC.
-This date has traditionally been regarded as the date for the founding of the Korean people.
+Gaecheonjeol (Korean: 개천절; Hanja: 開天節) is a public holiday in South Korea on 3 October.
+Also known by the English name National Foundation Day, this holiday celebrates the legendary formation of the first Korean state of Gojoseon by legendary king Dangun in 2333 BC.
+This date has traditionally been regarded by Koreans as the date for the founding of the Korean race.

 Gaecheonjeol is also recognized in North Korea, although not as a public holiday, with an annual ceremony at the Mausoleum of Tangun, the founder of Gojoseon.